 Built of eastern white cedar and pine, the paddle is 107’ long and 17’ wide at the blade.
 Situated beside “Canada House”, it overlooks the Bay and contains a time capsule that will be opened in the year 2220.

 Georgian Bay is a treasure trove of 1800’s and early 1900’s shipwrecks, many which are easily accessible to divers and snorkelers.
-Today I am giving a shout out to one lonely forgotten tug, the Minne-ha-ha, resting on the bottom of the Bay since her foundering over 125 years ago.
+Today I am giving a shout out to one lonely forgotten tug – the “Minne-ha-ha” – resting on the bottom of the Bay since her foundering over 125 years ago.

-Built in 1882 for a Parry Sound lumber merchant, the Minne-ha-ha carried mostly logs and other freight between Parry Sound and Penetanguishene until her demise in 1895.
-In those early days many of the tugs that worked the Bay were also instrumental in carrying messages and mail on their routes; they were one of the few forms of communication between ports at the time.
+In those early days many of the tugs that worked the Bay were also instrumental in carrying messages and mail along their routes – they were one of the few forms of communication between ports at the time.